domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggerui.md

 ## Use `MapSwaggerUI` with endpoint routing

 `MapSwaggerUI` is an endpoint-routing alternative to `UseSwaggerUI`.
-The options API is the same, so all customization examples in this page also apply when using `MapSwaggerUI`.
+The options API is the same, so all customization examples on this page also apply when using `MapSwaggerUI`.

 ```cs
 app.MapSwagger();